Having insurance is an important part of being resilient. It puts you back on your feet when the unexpected happens so you can get on with your life.

 - If you accept the risk, you know you might drop it and what it will cost to replace if you do and you use your phone whenever you want to anyway.
 You may or may not put processes in place to save money for repairs.

-- If you reduce the risk, you buy a case for your phone to protect it if you drop it.
+- If you control the risk, you buy a case for your phone to protect it if you drop it.

 - If you transfer the risk, you pay an insurance company to insure your phone, knowing that if you drop it accidentally then the company will pay to replace it for you (less your policy's excess).

-An insurance policy is a legally binding contract between an insurer and a person or business seeking insurance.
+An insurance policy is a legally binding contract between you and your insurance provider.
 It lays out what types of loss or damage the insurer will pay for and under what circumstances.
 It also outlines what sorts of events they will not pay for and what circumstances may result in them declining to pay.

 If you're not sure what your insurer may need to know about, ask them.

-Insurance is about putting you back to where you were before an unforeseen event happened.
-Failure to do this is called betterment.
+Insurance is about putting you back to where you were before a sudden and unforeseen event happened.

 Sometimes, to put you back where you were, insurers will depreciate items (have a portion of their original value removed based on their age or how much they've been used) to ensure you receive back only what you had before you needed to make a claim.
 In other cases, the amount paid out may be determined by how much it would cost to recreate what you have lost.